tytydraco/yessleep/out/Theres_something_in_my_room.md

 By my sisters empty bed, I see a fucking head shape , a pure shadow, on the other side which struck fear into me instantly.
 Then I loook my the dresser and a crooked woman witch like figure stood hunched over.
 At first I felt slight relief that she was probably a sweater or hoodie, but my eyes go down to where it meets the floor in an i natural way.My heart sank and I felt piercing eyes stare at me.
 I tried take a photo but when I enhanced it, it had come out all funky loooking.

 I’m currently hiding underr my blanket writing this, I don’t know what to do .
-I hear a bunch of movement on and off, but it’s starting to get way too hot under here, what should I do???!
+I hear a bunch of movement on and off, but it’s starting to get hot under here.
+I’ll update In the morning.